Analysts are having a scary discussion about whether China's bond market 'bubble' will see a 'Lehman moment' in 2016

 The market seems to be agreeing, for now.
 Yields — a measure of perceived risk — are still going down:

-UBS’s Harrison Hu and his team describe the problem this way (emphasis ours):
+Harrison Hu and his team at UBS describe the problem this way (emphasis ours):

 Investors are concerned that loosening bond market regulations and inflows after the stock market correction, combined with reported big rise in bond market leverage, have led to a growing bond market bubble.
 More importantly, investors are worried that a correction in the bond market, similar to the one in the stock market earlier this year, could have serious knock-on effect on the credit market, the equity market, and the real economy.